Elwira2000/currency-converter/README.md

 # Currency converter
-This is my simple currency converter which you can calculate your amount in PLN to EUR, GBP, USD or JPY.
+This is my simple currency converter which you can calculate your amount in PLN to EUR, GBP, USD or JPY (in polish).
 ## Demo
 https://elwira2000.github.io/currency-converter/
 ## Instruction